Looking for the best 8×8 alternative for your business? Or at least weighing your options? You’ve come to the right place.

 RingCentral’s pricing works with economies of scale.
 The more users you have, the less you’ll pay.
 The fewer users you have, the more you’ll pay.

-Grasshopper is a legacy VoIP service that’s specifically built for small business owners.
+Grasshopper is a legacy VoIP service specifically built for small business owners.
 Unlike other 8×8 alternatives, you don’t pay for the number of users on your plan.
 Instead, you pay to access a certain amount of phone numbers and extensions.
-Additional phone numbers cost $10 per number per month.
+Additional phone numbers cost $9 per number per month.

-All Grasshopper plans include the same basic features, like virtual voicemails and WiFi calling.
+All Grasshopper plans include the same basic features, like call forwarding and WiFi calling.
 However, none of the plans offer automation (beyond auto-reply texts to first-time callers only) or integrations — no matter how much you pay.
 This could be problematic as your business starts to grow and make daily tasks more time-consuming in the long run.

 Plus, Grasshopper’s price per additional number is nearly twice as expensive as other options on the market.
-You’re essentially paying double for a less functional phone number, even though it won’t have access to call recordings or international texting at all.
+You’re essentially paying double for a less functional phone number, and it won’t have access to call recordings or international texting at all.

 Key features of Grasshopper